 Teri Sperry grew up in Tennessee and Nebraska and earned an M.A. in Comparative Literature from the University of North Carolina at Chapel Hill with the support of a Mellon Fellowship in the Humanities.
 She spent much of her professional life as a freelance book editor, which allowed her the flexibility to pursue other rewarding roles: urban homesteader, occasional political organizer, school volunteer, and, most importantly, mom.
 A passionate advocate for education transformation, Teri became an educational consultant and publisher in 2011.

-Teri currently spends much of her time researching and writing about education, consulting with parents about schooling options for their children, and serving on the board of the nonprofit Education Transformation Alliance to support and strengthen the local alt ed community.
+Teri currently spends much of her time researching and writing about education, consulting with parents about schooling options for their children, and collaborating with the nonprofit Education Transformation Alliance to support and strengthen the local alt ed community.
 For a brief account of her experiences with schools and her biases about education, read “Why I Chose Alternative Education,” her guest essay at the award-winning Great Moments in Parenting.

 Full disclosure: Teri has ties with several of the schools listed on this site.
 Her child has attended two of them.
-She has served on the advisory board of another.
 She has friends and collaborators who direct, teach at, or are otherwise involved in others.
 Some programs choose to advertise from time to time on Alt Ed Austin as Sponsoring Partners.
 She firmly believes that all of the schools featured on this site (including the ones to which she has no personal connection and those from which she receives no advertising fees) are great choices for some kids, each for different reasons.